 The children change departments each autumn, meeting new staff and new classrooms.
 They take with them the social and academic learning they have gained in that department.
 During spring and the new school year the children visit their new classrooms to get to know the room and the staff for the next school year.

-13.2 Primary school
+13.2 Primary school/SFO After school childcare

-The Children's House prepares the children for the start of compulsory schooling.
+The Children's House prepares the children for the start of compulsory schooling, and we follow Sola municipalities guidelines for transition to school and SFO.